vksaunders/bldcol/README.md

 A Python script was written to combine all of the sub-collection CSVs and then eliminate any duplicate filenames and write out a CSV of unique filenames and locations.
 This CSV was used for one data visualization of combined collections location data.
 Some filenames were identified for multiple collections (ie landmarks and parks).

-Visualizations were created in Tableau for each collection, using size bubbles to indicate how many images were shot in each global location.
-And one visualization was created for the aggregate of these sub-collections.
+Additional deliverable for the project: Map visualization was created in Tableau for each collection, using size bubbles to indicate how many images were shot in each global location.